Hey all, here’s a refeshed piece about an icon of holiday toys. It might be a little small to use as an adult, though. Cheers!

 By 1985, Pines of America was selling three kinds of Power Wheels (a retro-looking “classic convertible,” an ATV-style vehicle, and a miniature monster truck) to the public.

 Pines of America and Kransco put much of the work in towards patenting much of the functionality used in the vehicles, including the dynamic braking in the all-terrain vehicle, the assembly method for Power Wheels, and the design of the controls and pedals embedded in the vehicles.
-Power Wheels weren’t cars, but they were sure patented like they were headed on the highway.
+It wasn’t a car, but the battery powered ride on toy was sure patented like it was headed on the highway.

 And like actual cars, they had their design flaws.
-If you’ve owned a Power Wheels device, you know that they’ve experienced a number of recalls over the years, and that trend started really early—before they even took on the Power Wheels name.
+If you’ve owned one, you know that they’ve experienced a number of recalls over the years, and that trend started really early—before they even took on the name.
 As the first Power Wheels even hit the market, the Consumer Product Safety Commission was recalling its predecessor due to overheating caused by a short circuit.